markroyer/latex-listings-eclipse/README.md

 make
 ```

 in the root of the repository.
-The result is the file `example.pdf.`
+The result is the file `example.pdf`.

 Typing